 will get deducted from your benefit payment.

-If you're a Civil Service retiree and NOT entitled to Social Security:
+If you’re a federal retiree with an annuity from OPM and NOT entitled to RRB or SSA benefits:

 If you have limited income and resources:

 Your state may help you pay for Part A, and/or Part B. You may also qualify for Extra Help to pay for your Medicare prescription drug coverage.